korosoangela2-lang/Personalproject/README.md

 ##Overview

-**Pixel&Co.** is a creative agency portfolio web application designed to give agencies a clean, professional platform to present their past and current projects to potential clients and collaborators.
+**K Corp.** is a creative agency portfolio web application designed to give agencies a clean, professional platform to present their past and current projects to potential clients and collaborators.

 The application solves a real-world problem faced by creative agencies the need to have a fast, easy-to-update, and visually appealing online presence that doesn't require rebuilding the entire site every time a new project is completed.

-With pixel&Co, agency staff can:
+With K.Corp, agency staff can:

 - View all existing projects at a glance on the landing page
 - Add new projects instantly through a built-in form without touching any code